Renniesb/frontend-nanodegree-mobile-portfolio/README.md

 3. I moved the items array out of the updatePositions function since it does not need to be created every time the function is called.
 I declared the items array on line 506 and then created it once in the onDocumentLoad function within a statement that sets the value of that array(on line 576).

-4.I also used a transform I made changes to the changePizzaSizes Function, I took the selectPizzas array out of the function and the dx and newwidth variables out.
-I chose to reference the first element of selectPizzas array since all elements in that array have the same width value.
-I also decreased the number of pizzas to the amount that are visible by the user.

-5. I used the style property translateX() instead of .basicLeft(line 541) in order to avoid browser re-layouts that take time.
+4. I used the style property translateX() instead of .basicLeft(line 541) in order to avoid browser re-layouts that take time.
 In order for the browser to utilize this property I had to put the element on its own layer in the css file using a style trick on the .mover class.

 Other changes-

+I used the requestAnimationFrame method to decouple the scroll event from the updatePositions() function on line 520.
+Surrounding this line are helper functions and statements designed to prevent stacking of the requestAnimationFunction and to collect the latest scroll values.
+I incorporated the requestAnimationFrame() to insure a smoother animation.

 I made changes to the changePizzaSizes Function, I took the selectPizzas array out of the function and the dx and newwidth variables out.
 I chose to reference the first element of selectPizzas array since all elements in that array have the same width value.